You have 0 product(s) in your cart.

 Australian Fur Seal

 The Australian Fur Seal, Arctocephalus pusillus doriferus, is the largest of all the fur seals, weighing 200-300kg.
 It has a broad head, pointed snout and long, backward-sweeping whiskers.
 The body is robust and covered in thick, brown, layered hair, except on the front and back flippers.
 The males are larger than the females and when mature carry a dark mane of coarse hair.
-They have a set of carnivore-like teeth similar to those of a large dog or bear.
+They have a set of carnivore-like teeth like those of a large dog or bear.
 Like all members of the family Otariidae (Fur seals and sea lions) they can raise their body onto their front flippers to move around on land.

 Distribution, Habitat, and Status

-The Australian Fur seal has a relatively restricted distribution around the islands of Bass Strait, parts of Tasmania and southern Victoria.
+The Australian Fur seal has a restricted distribution around the islands of Bass Strait, parts of Tasmania and southern Victoria.
 They can be seen hauling out (coming ashore) on islands off South Australia and areas of southern New South Wales such as Montague Island with the occasional animal appearing as far north as the Mid North Coast of New South Wales.
 Their preferred habitat, especially for breeding, is rocky islands, which include boulder or pebble beaches and gradually sloping rocky ledges.

 Food and Feeding